 University addresses are considered higher risk by insurers, but that doesn’t mean students can put down their parents’ address.
 It will invalidate your policy.

-According to GoCompare, it may be wise for students to get telematics or black box insurance, as the information on the way in which you drive (safely or recklessly) can affect your premiums.
+It may be wise for students to get telematics or black box insurance, as the information on the way in which you drive (safely or recklessly) can affect your premiums.

 Temporary car insurance is also an option if students don’t have a car but may borrow a car for a weekend or a short holiday.